Skip to main content

 Are there any trails with historical ruins in Walyunga National Park?

-Yes, there is one trail with historical ruins in Walyunga National Park: Syds Rapids via Bells Rapids.
+Yes, there are 2 trails with historical ruins in Walyunga National Park, including Syds Rapids via Bells Rapids and Walyunga Boundary, Echidna Trail and Heritage Trail Loop.

 Are there any trails with scenic viewpoints in Walyunga National Park?